 Biography and Artist Statement

-Dennis Ekstedt is a painter who lives and works in Montreal, Canada.
+Dennis Ekstedt is a painter who lives and works in Vancouver, Canada.
 He received his Diploma in Fine Arts in 1986 from Emily Carr Institute of Art and Design in Vancouver, B.C and his M.F.A in 1993 from Concordia University in Montreal.
-He was the Eastern Canada winner of the RBC Canadian Painting Competition in 2004 and his paintings are included in many public, corporate and private collections.
+He was the Eastern Canada winner of the RBC Canadian Painting Competition in 2002 and his paintings are included in many public, corporate and private collections.
 He has exhibited regularly and has recieved numerous artist grants from the Canada Council for the Arts and the Conseil des Arts et des Lettres du Quebec.
 His work is included in the publications Carte Blanche Vol 2-Painting (2008) and The RBC Painting Competition: 10 years (2008).
-He is currently represented by Herringer Kiss Gallery in Calgary, Alberta and Mark Moore Fine Arts in Los Angeles.
+He is currently represented by Herringer Kiss Gallery in Calgary, Alberta, Canadian Fine Arts in Toronto and Mark Moore Fine Arts in Los Angeles.

 In my paintings I have depicted human populations as web-like networks of light particles spun over the landscape.
 In these paintings, clusters of undulating light populate vast and dramatic terrains that are literally electrified by human habitation.